LUMII-Syslab/qrng-dev-qrandom/README.md

 # QRNG service - replacement for `/dev/random`

-The repository contains a makefile which will build and install a kernel module and a systemd service.
+The repository contains a makefile which will build and install a character device and a userspace service.
 The userspace service feeds random bytes into the kernelspace character device driver through `/dev/qrandom0`.
-The bytes can then be read through the file by other processes instead of those provided by `/dev/random`.
+The bytes can then be read through `/dev/qrandom0` instead of those provided by `/dev/random`.

 The project is meant to fetch random bytes from [Remote Quantum Random Number Generator](https://qrng.lumii.lv/) but can adapted to suit other requirements.

+## requirements

+Building the project requires kernel header files.
+Acquiring them is described in [LKMPG#headers](https://sysprog21.github.io/lkmpg/#headers).

 ## usage